kevhardy/3354-p5Live/docs/requirements/functional.md

 **Requirements**
 The key value must be a valid ASCII character.
-The Editor segment must be the currently focused.
+The Editor segment must be the currently focused object.

 **Pre-Condition**
 The page must be loaded.